 - KBN is classified as a state instrumentality serving a public policy function of providing low cost funding to the Norwegian local government sector

-- KBN is the largest lender to Norwegian municipalities providing approximately 50 % total credit to the sector
+- KBN is the largest lender to Norwegian municipalities providing close to 50 % total credit to the sector.

 - Excellent asset quality, no loan losses in 90 years of operations

 - All loans limited to Norwegian local government, primary welfare investments